Chart Color Schemes

 Lower Mitcham is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Lower Mitcham's dwellings, as per the latest Census, consisted of 76.5% houses and 23.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 78.8% houses and 21.2% other dwellings.
+Lower Mitcham's dwelling structures, as per the latest Census, consisted of 76.5% houses and 23.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 78.8% houses and 21.2% other dwellings.
 Home ownership in Lower Mitcham stood at 47.1%, with mortgaged dwellings at 38.6% and rented ones at 14.2%.
 The median monthly mortgage repayment was $2,000, higher than Adelaide metro's $1,992.
-Weekly rent median was $346, compared to Adelaide metro's $335.
-Nationally, Lower Mitcham's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $375.
+The median weekly rent was $346, compared to Adelaide metro's $335.
+Nationally, Lower Mitcham's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, while rents were lower at $346 compared to the national figure of $375.

 Frequently Asked Questions - Housing